Circularity in action, cutting 75% of embodied carbon

 RE:3 – many alternatives towards sustainability

-In this case, the embodied carbon footprint of the RE:use, RE:duce and RE:vitalise measures summed up to about 25% of what it would have been with a full replacement of all air handling units.
-Additionally, smarter air handling units also tend to make a positive difference for the operational carbon emissions.
+In this case, the embodied carbon footprint of the RE:use, RE:duce and RE:vitalise activities summed up to about 25% of that of a full replacement of all air handling units (comparison with industry standard 2025).
+And, smarter air handling units tend to make a positive difference for the operational carbon emissions as well.